oneeve8/kobble-data/content/feamber.md

 # Post Flat Earth: What I have been up to and the crazy things I have been thinking about.
 ##

-I’ve been following my intuition on things.
+I’ve been following my intuition.

+I had an obsession with puzzles for a while

 What is consciousness...?